RobotWebTools/rclnodejs/tutorials/actionlib.md

 To construct an action client, use `new rclnodejs.ActionClientInterface()`.
 The action client can emit 3 type events:

-- `status` event: tirggered when the action server sends messages to the action client during the goal is executing.
+- `status` event: triggered when the action server sends messages to the action client during the goal is executing.
 - `feedback` event: triggered after the action server called `publishFeedback`.
 - `result` event: triggered after the action server called `setSucceeded`.

-**Notice**, the action state transitions must obey some specific order, for more details please refer to [this articile](http://wiki.ros.org/actionlib/DetailedDescription)
+**Notice**, the action state transitions must obey some specific order, for more details please refer to [this article](http://wiki.ros.org/actionlib/DetailedDescription)